 As an internal communications professional, it’s your responsibility to make sure that the information you’re giving to employees is accurate, up to date, and essential.

-To keep your internal communications sharp during this public health crisis:
+To keep your employee communications sharp during this public health crisis:

-- Have a plan to ensure you’re not over-updating your employees
+- Have a communication plan to ensure you’re not over-updating your employees.

 How to communicate with employees during a crisis